All you need is two feet and a heartbeat, says Clementine Ford, who embarks on the Arkaba Walk in the Flinders Ranges.

 If driving from Adelaide, you can take the scenic route through the Clare Valley and straight through to Hawker.
 Leave about five hours and aim to stay in Hawker overnight.
 Hot tip – stop off at Orroroo on the way, for lunch at Maggie’s Rendezvous Café.
 The food here is the best around for miles, and the café itself is filled with great little trinkets to buy (or just gape at).

 For four days and three nights (including one overnight stay in the luxury homestead), guests pay $2400 each.
 This includes full board including trail snacks, beverages and local South Australian wine.
-Find out more on the Arkaba Station website.
+Find out more on the Arkaba Station website and the Arkaba Walk website.

 Need to know